aviram120/TDD-Kata-FindAPerson/README.md

 (A pull-request screencast [demo](http://screencast-o-matic.com/watch/coe3IEeMDa) - done for another course)

-### Dates
+### Submission
-Submit a pull request by next Tirgul **(update: in 2 weeks)**, this time you don’t need to use the regular submitting form, but you can if you must :smile:).
+Submit a pull request by next next Tirgul, this time you don’t need to use the regular submitting form, but you can if you must :smile:).

+Requirements: correctness, completness, code coverage, code quality, TDD cycle including Refactoring, meaningful commit messages.

 We will give feedback through the pull-request system.
 We will reserve one more week for improvements (please leave a comment for every change you do after submitting the PR).<br/>